mobxjs/mobx-state-tree/README.md

 * Snapshots can be used to update / restore models to a certain state
 * Snapshots use structural sharing
 * It is posible to subscribe to models and be notified of each new snapshot
+* Snapshots are automatically converted to models when needed.
+So assignments like `boxStore.boxes.set("test", Box({ name: "test" }))` and `boxStore.boxes.set("test", { name: "test" })` are both valid.

+Useful methods:

+* `getSnapshot(model)`: returns a snapshot representing the current state of the model
+* `onSnapshot(model, callback)`: creates a listener that fires whenever a new snapshot is available (but only one per MobX transaction).
+* `applySnapshot(model, snapshot)`: updates the state of the model and all its descendants to the state represented by the snapshot

 ## Actions